balsimpson/duotone-syntax/README.md

 DuoTone themes are optimized for many languages:

 > C, Clojure, CoffeeScript, C#, CSS, GF Markdown, Go, Haskell, HTML, Java, JavaScript, JSON, Less, Perl, PHP, Python, Ruby, SASS, SCSS, Stylus, XML, YAML...

-More optimizations to come.
-See the growing list of [all languages](/styles/languages).

-## Variations

-Here a list for all [DuoTone themes](https://atom.io/themes/search?utf8=%E2%9C%93&q=keyword:duotone).
-Or at least the ones that have the `duotone` keyword added. :grin:

-## Create your own DuoTone theme

-Follow the short guide how to create your own DuoTone version.

-1. Clone this repo.
-2. Rename it (folder, package.json, etc).
-3. Change the colors in `styles/colors.less`.
-4. Publish!

-For more help, feel free to open a new issue.

-To create __screenshots__ you can use this [Sketch template](https://github.com/simurai/duotone-syntax/files/106441/DuoTone.zip).

 #### Keep your DuoTone theme up to date